RummanAnsari/D365FO-FinanceOperations-Projects-ByRumman/BatchJobs_Templates/Ansari_Multithread_batch_bundling/ReadMe.md

 # About the project

-Project Approach: Multithreading with Batch Bundling
+> Project Approach: Multithreading with Batch Bundling
+>

-Project Execution Mode: Asynchronous
+> Project Execution Mode: Asynchronous
+>

-Utilizing Parameters: Yes
+> Utilizing Parameters: Yes
+>

-Utilizing UI Builder Class: No
+> Utilizing UI Builder Class: No

 Utilizing Query as filter Parameters: No

-> ### Your bundling approach:
+> ### My bundling approach:
 >
 > - Splits the workload into bundles.
 > - Each bundle is assigned to a separate batch task.